On braids and links up to link-homotopy: Links up to link-homotopy

 \subsubsection{The 3-component case.}

-Let $L$ be a $3$-component link.
-By Lemma \ref{lemclosure} and Corollary \ref{normalformunicity}, $L$ is link-homotopic to the closure of the normal form:
+Let $L$ be a $3$-component link, then $L$ can be seen as the closure of a $3$-component string link $\beta$.
+As mentioned in Remark \ref{rmqstringlink}, up to link-homotopy, string links correspond to pure braids.
+Thus $\beta$ can be seen as the closure of the normal form:

-for some integers $\nu_{12}$ ,$\nu_{13},$ $\nu_{23}$ and $\nu_{123}$.
+for some integers $\nu_{12}$,\ $\nu_{13},\ \nu_{23}$ and $\nu_{123}$.
 See the left-hand side of Figure \ref{formenormal(123)}.

-We now investigates how these numbers vary under partial conjugations.
-Apply for example the $1$-th partial conjugation by $x_2$.
-By Proposition \ref{propconjpartiel} this corresponds to introducing the claspers $\Delta$ and $(12)^{-1}$ as shown in the right-hand side of Figure \ref{formenormal(123)}, which we then put in normal form.
+We now investigate how these numbers vary under operations $(\bar{x_i},\bar{x_i})_k$ for $i\neq k\in\{1,\ 2,\ 3\}$; we apply for example $(\bar{x_2},\bar{x_2})_1$.
+By Definition \ref{defoperationelmt} this corresponds to introducing the claspers $\Delta$ and $(12)^{-1}$ as shown in the right-hand side of Figure \ref{formenormal(123)}, which we then put in normal form.
 This is done by sliding the $1$-leaf of $\Delta$ along the first component to obtain $(12)$ and simplify it with $(12)^{-1}$.
-By move $(2)$ from Corollary \ref{lemclaspcalculus}, this sliding creates new claspers, but by Lemma \ref{lemfeuilledouble}, the only claspers that do not vanish up to link-homotopy, are those created when $\Delta$ crosses the leaves of $(13)^{\nu_{13}}$: more precisely, in this process, $\nu_{13}$ copies of $\{1,2,3\}$-supported claspers appear.
-Finally, according to Remark \ref{rmqclaspcalculus} we can rearrange these new claspers and the normal form becomes The other partial conjugations act in a similar way, by changing $\nu_{123}$ by a multiple of $\nu_{12}$, $\nu_{13}$ or $\nu_{23}$.
+By move $(2)$ from Proposition \ref{lemclaspcalculus}, this sliding creates new claspers, but by Lemma \ref{lemfeuilledouble}, the only claspers that do not vanish up to link-homotopy, are those created when $\Delta$ crosses the leaves of $(13)^{\nu_{13}}$: more precisely, in this process, $\nu_{13}$ copies of $\{1,\ 2,\ 3\}$-supported claspers appear.
+Finally, according to Remark \ref{rmqclaspcalculus} we can rearrange these new claspers and the normal form becomes The other operations $(\bar{x_i},\bar{x_i})_k$ act in a similar way, by changing $\nu_{123}$ by a multiple of $\nu_{12}$, $\nu_{13}$ or $\nu_{23}$.
 Summarizing we have shown that form a set of complete invariants for 3-component links up to link-homotopy.
-In fact, we recover here Milnor invariants $\overline\mu_{12}$, $\overline\mu_{13}$, $\overline\mu_{23}$ and $\overline\mu_{123}$, that we already knew to be complete link-homotopy invariants for $3$-component links (see \cite{MilnorLinkgrp}). \\